Tallerlei/EPAC/src/README.md

 I included PrimeNG + font-awesome for multiple reasons e.g. configurable drag'n'drop, messages and context menu.
 It is very handy and can be configured and extended to your needs.
 Furthermore it comes with some styling I use to implement a good look and feel.

+# Load file
+In app.component's variable 'dataUrl' the file which shall be loaded can be specified.
+A local file is in this project for general testing.

 # Selecting and moving items
 User can move between items using arrow keys.
 Arrow-left selects parent node while arrow-right goes down to first child node.
 When holding control key while using arrow keys items can be moved.